Territorial Force Nursing Service: First World War

 On the outbreak of the First World War in August 1914, the hospitals were commissioned and the TFNS mobilised.
 By the end of the month, 19 territorial hospitals were operational and between 2,117 and 2,784 TFNS nurses had been mobilised to staff them.
 The remaining four hospitals became operational the next month, and another two were opened in 1915 and 1917.
 Some territorial hospitals could be quite considerable, such as Manchester's 6,700-bed Second Western General Hospital.
 There were also hundreds of smaller auxiliary hospitals, used initially for surgery and later as convalescent facilities.
 Eighteen territorial hospitals were established overseas, and TFNS nurses also worked alongside QAIMNS nurses in military hospitals and casualty clearing stations in France, Belgium, Malta, Salonica, Gibraltar, Egypt, Mesopotamia and East Africa.
 In total, between 7,117 and 8,140 nurses served in the TFNS during the war, of which 2,280 served overseas.
-Research carried out by Yvonne McEwen showed that 61 nurses of the TFNS lost their lives in World War I. Miss Minnie Bailey Thompson was the first TFNS who died on active service in World War 1.
-She died at St. Mary’s Hospital, Paddington on 18 September 1914.
-Seventeen nurses of the TFNS received military medals.
+Research carried out by Yvonne McEwen showed that 61 nurses of the TFNS lost their lives in World War I. Seventeen nurses of the TFNS received military medals.